 The Commission makes semi-monthly contributions to each eligible employee's account held by Wespath based on 8% of annual employee compensation.
-Additionally, the Commission matches up to 2% of each employee's contribution to their United Methodist Personal Investment Plan.
-Total contributions made by the Commission for both components during 2017 and 2016 were \$54,988 and \$56,202, respectively.
+Additionally, the Commission matches up to 2% of each employee's annual compensation to their United Methodist Personal Investment Plan.
+Total contributions made by the Commission for both components during 2018 and 2017 were \$54,610 and \$54,988, respectively.